-expiry of the Term (called the “First Renewal Term”) unless either Party
+expiry of the Term (called the "First Renewal Term") unless either Party

-notifies the other Party in writing, at least three years prior to the expiry of the Term, of an intention not to renew automatically.
+notifies the other Party in writing, at least three years prior to the expiry of the

+Tem1, of an intention not to renew automatically.
 Upon the expiry of the First

-Renewal Term, this Agreement shall be automatically renewed for a period of ten years (called the “Second Renewal Term”) unless either Party notifies the other
+Renewal Term, this Agreement shall be automatically renewed for a period often

+years (called the "Second Renewal Term") unless either Party notifies the other

-Party in writing, at least three years prior to the expiry of the First Renewal Term, of an intention not to renew automatically.
+Party in writing, at least three years prior to the expiry of the First Renewal Tenn,

+of an intention not to renew automatically.
 Upon the expiry of the Second

-Renewal Term, this Agreement shall be automatically renewed for a period of 5
+Renewal Tenn, this Agreement shall be automatically renewed for a period of 5

-years (called the “Final Renewal Term”) unless either Party notifies the other
+years (called the "Final Renewal Term") unless either Party notifies the other

-Party in writing, at least three years prior to the expiry of the Second Renewal Term, of an intention not to renew automatically.
+Party in writing, at least three years prior to the expiry of the Second Renewal

+Tem1, of an intention not to renew automatically.
 The Agreement automatically

-terminates upon the expiry of the Final Renewal Term unless, pursuant to Section
+terminates upon the expiry oftbe Final Renewal Tenn unless, pursuant to Section

 3.3(d) below, the Parties otherwise expressly agree to extend the arrangements set